-- 1. Have earned a Master's Degree in School Counseling or a related area. - 2.
-Seek non-degree admission to the Graduate School. - 3.
-Contact the program coordinator to arrange an interview with the School Counseling Committee.
+- Have earned a Master's Degree in School Counseling or a related area. - 2.
+Apply for non-degree admission to the Graduate School. - 3.
+Contact the Program Coordinator to arrange an interview with the Pre-K-12 School Counseling Committee.

-PSY 503 (730).
+PSY 503.
 BIOLOGICAL BASES OF BEHAVIOR.
-(3) First course in the master's Psychological Foundations sequence.
-The theory and research related to variations of environmental energy to the physiological correlates of human behavioral processes specifically psychological reactions of sensing and perception are covered.
-Prerequisites: Admission to the Graduate School.
+(3) An examination of the theory and research related to variations of environmental energy to the physiological correlates of human behavioral processes specifically psychological reactions of sensing and perception are covered.
+Prerequisites: Admission to the Graduate School and PSY 330 (undergraduate physiological psychology).

-PSY 504 (511).
+PSY 504.
 STATISTICS AND METHODOLOGY.
-(3) First course in the master's Research Core sequence.
-Conceptual treatment of quantitative statistical tools and research methodology for use in research, testing and understanding scientific literature.
+(3) Conceptual treatment of quantitative statistical tools and research methodology for use in research, testing and understanding scientific literature.
 The student is introduced to different methods of planning and conducting research.
 Emphasizes the logic underlying research investigation, methodology, analysis, and interpretation of data.
-Prerequisite: Undergraduate Elementary Statistics
+Prerequisite: PSY 218 (Undergraduate Elementary Statistics).

-PSY 507 (603).
-PROFESSIONAL ISSUES AND ETHICS IN COUNSEL-ING PSYCHOLOGY.
-(3) First course in the Master's in Counseling Psychology Specialty sequence.
-Seminar in Professional ethical and legal issues in the field.
+PSY 507.
+PROFESSIONAL ISSUES AND ETHICS IN COUNSELING PSYCHOLOGY.
+(3) Seminar in Professional ethical and legal issues in the field.
 Ethical guidelines for research, teaching, human services, and public policy will be covered.
-Prerequisite: Admission to graduate program in psychology.
+Prerequisite: Admission to the Graduate School.

-PSY 508 (603).
-PROFESSIONAL ISSUES & ETHICS FOR COUNSE-LORS.
-(3) Third course in the master's Specialty Core sequence.
-This seminar course is designed to introduce students to ethical codes, legal guidelines and professional issues relevant to the fields of counseling.
+PSY 508.
+PROFESSIONAL ISSUES & ETHICS FOR PRE-K-12 SCHOOL COUNSELORS.
+(3) This seminar course is designed to introduce students to ethical codes, legal guidelines and professional issues relevant to the field of school counseling.
 Students will be exposed to a wide range of topics and readings, and be expected to write an original research paper on a salient topic of their choosing.
-Prerequisites: Admission to master's program.
+Prerequisites: Admission to the Graduate School.

-PSY 509 (532/534/580).
+PSY 509.
 GUIDANCE AND COUNSELING SERVICES IN THE SCHOOLS.
 (3) Master's Specialty Core course for Pre-K-12 concentration.
 History, principles, and philosophy of School Guidance and Counseling Services.

+principles, and philosophy of School Guidance and Counseling Services.
 This course examines the management of Guidance and Counseling Services which includes definition of roles, functions, the use of resources, referrals, consultation, use of time, facilities, budget and the use of research and evaluation to improve programs.
 Students holding a master's degree and seeking certification must take this course.
 Prerequisite: Admission to the Graduate School.

-PSY 510 (635).
-PRE-PRACTICUM.
-(1) First in the master's Practice Core sequence of training experiences designed to facilitate progressively greater degrees of skill development in counseling.
+PSY 510.
+COUNSELING AND INTERVIEWING SKILLS (1).
 Supervised laboratory experience in developing essential interpersonal skills for counseling effectiveness, self-exploration and videotape analysis; introduction to client intake and initial diagnostic procedures; introduction to ethical considerations; the influence of gender, racial-ethnic, and other factors related to diverse populations applications to counseling.
-Prerequisites: Admission to Master's Program in Psychology.
+Prerequisites: Admission to the Graduate School.